projectacrn/acrn-hypervisor/doc/tutorials/running_deb_as_user_vm.rst

       $ sudo update-initramfs -u
       $ sudo poweroff

 #.
-Log in to the Service VM and the modify the launch script to add the
+Log in to the Service VM and modify the launch script to add the
    `virtio-console` parameter to the Device Model for the Debian VM:

    .. code-block:: none